bishoph/sopare/readme.md

 simple by running the command

 `
-python sopare.py -d computer
+python sopare.py -d "*"
 `

-Each entry in the dictionary has a uuid and you can remove single entries by using this command
+Each entry in the dictionary has a uuid and you can remove single entries by using either

 `
+python sopare.py -d computer
+or
 python sopare.py -r UUID
 `

 Next steps/TODOs:

-  * Think about optimization and pattern uniqueness for very similar sounds like light and night
-  * Prevent false positives
+  * Optimization
-  * Optimization and testing
+  * Testing and Bugfixing

 Project status:

-The project is able to learn sound patterns slowly and is able to identify the same sound pattern most of the time.
-False positives still occur.
+The project is able to learn sound patterns and to identify the same sound patterns even under different circumstances.

+False positives still occur sometimes.

+Currently the project is tested in a real life environment with normal ambient sounds and the results are send to a Twitter account for later inspection.